Kern County Museum: Pioneer Village

 Pioneer Village is a collection of over 50 historic building related to Kern County's history.
 The various buildings are from all around the county.
 There is almost one of every type of building from the time period, including: one room schoolhouse, church, photography studio, train station, hotel, courthouse, and assay office.
 Oil equipment, including a wooden oil derrick, as well as a pumping unit (with 6 wooden pumps) are located in the village.
 The buildings are arranged to simulate an actual town.
 Also in the collection are assorted neon signs, which were collected from around the county.
 Those signs are being restored and put on display.

 Black Gold

 Black Gold is an exhibit which describes Kern County's oil industry.
 It was created in 2002, and occupies 9640 sqft with an additional 2.3 acre surrounding the exhibit.
 According to the museums website, some the highlights include, “simulated travel under the sea in a diving bell to learn how oil is formed, an exploration into oil discovery, recovery and its transformation into many products we use today, and the many dangers of asphaltum mining straight from the mouth of an old-timer.”

 Neon Plaza

-Neon signs for the county's eateries, retail stores and service shops have been restored.
-The outdoor display area is used for company gatherings, private parties, nonprofit fundraisers and other galas.
+In recent years, neon signs for the county's now-defunct historic eateries, retail stores and service shops were restored for display in Neon Plaza.
+The outdoor location is used for company gatherings, private parties, nonprofit fundraisers and other galas.